Furqan-Ali-2004/Local-REPO-Pracice/README.md

 # Practice Local Repo
-Assalamualaikum this is for local Repo practice
+Assalamualaikum this is for local Repo practice.